NouraAldayhani/Tuwaiq_Community/README.md

 	 - as a user, I want to update my project so that I can change it.
 	 - as a user, I want to delete a project so that I can delete it from my profile.
 	 - as a user, I want to view a profile so that I can view other users information.
-	 - as a user, I want to add a profile so that other users can view my information.
+	 - as a user, I want to my profile created automaticly so that other users can view my information.
 	 - as a user, I want to update my profile so that I can change the information that appears to other users.
-	 - as a user, I want to view events (explore) so that I can attend.
+	 - as a user, I want to view events so that I can attend.
 	 - as a user, I want to edit my event so that I can update it.
 	 - as a user, I want to delete my event so that I can delete it.
 	 - as a user, I want to add an event so that I can able the create my own event.
+	 - as a user, I want to receive attendance notifications so that I can know who will attend to my event
+	 - as a user, I want to see attendance list so that I can view event attendace list
 	 - as a user, I want to attend the event so I can attend.
 	 - as a user, I want to not attend the event so I can cancel my attendance.
 	 - as a user, I want to view questions so I can read them.
 	 - as a user, I want to add questions so I can get replies.
-	 - as a user, I want to modify questions so I can udate it.
+	 - as a user, I want to modify my questions so I can udate it.
-	 - as a user, I want to delete the question so I can delete it from the questions page.
+	 - as a user, I want to delete my questions so I can delete it from the bootcamp group page.
-	 - as a user, I want to contact support so I can describe my issue.
+	 - as a user, I want to contact support so I can describe my issue
-	 - as a user, I want to receive notifications so I can know who answer my question.
+	 - as a user, I want to receive notifications so I can know who ask question in my bootcamp .
-	 - as a user, I want to add replay to a question in my own bootcamp group so I can answer the question.
+	 - as a user, I want to add reply to a question in my own bootcamp group so I can answer the question.
-	 - as a user, I want to update my replay to a question so I can change the answer.
+	 - as a user, I want to update my reply to a question so I can change the reply.
 	 - as a user, I want to delete my reply to a question so I can delete my answer.
 	 - as a user, I want to view other bootcamps so I can ask questions, view questions, and attend events.
 	------------------------------------
  - **Manager**
-	 - as a manager, I want to log in using my email and password so that I can use the website.
+	 - as a manager, I want to log in using my username and password so that I can use the website.
 	- as a manager, I want to sign up using my information so that I can use the website.
 	- as a manager, I want to log out so that I can log out from the website.
 	- as a manager, I want to validate the sign-up of new users' information so that I can approve the new users.